Member Organizations

 Regulation of Accountancy Profession

-The mandate of the KCFR as defined under the Law No.6/L–032 includes (i) approving auditing, accounting, and ethical standards; (ii) establishing and issuing standards for the professional training of accountants and auditors; (iii) licensing individual auditors and audit firms and maintaining registers; and (iv) licensing and overseeing professional associations of accountants and auditors.
+The responsibilities of the KCFR include approving accounting, auditing, and ethical standards; establishing professional education requirements for accountants and auditors; licensing statutory auditors and audit firms and maintaining public registers; and licensing and overseeing professional accountancy organizations.
+The law also defines the role of certified accountants and requires the financial statements of certain entities, including medium-sized and large entities, to be signed by a certified accountant.

-To date, there are three professional associations licensed by the Kosovo Council for Financial Reporting (KCFR): the Society of Certified Accountants and Auditors of Kosovo (SCAAK), the Institute for Accounting, Auditing and Finance (IKAF), and the AAB Institute for Certified Accountants and Auditors (IAAB).
+As of the date of the assessment, three professional accountancy organizations are licensed by the KCFR: the Society of Certified Accountants and Auditors of Kosovo (SCAAK), the Institute for Accounting, Auditing and Finance (IKAF), and the AAB Institute for Certified Accountants and Auditors (IAAB).
+SCAAK is currently the only licensed professional accountancy organization that is a member of IFAC.

 -